Justiceleeg/collab-canvas/tasks.md

 **Check:**

-- `firebase.json` points to correct build directory (`dist`)
+- Vercel project is connected to GitHub repo
-- GitHub Actions has Firebase token/secret
+- Build completes successfully locally (`npm run build`)
-- Build completes successfully locally
+- Environment variables are set in Vercel dashboard
-- `.env` variables are set (or use Firebase config)
+- All `NEXT_PUBLIC_*` variables are configured correctly

 ---